jakedahn/sd3-streamlit/readme.md

 ### Output

-Generated images are saved in the `./outputs` directory with a timestamp and model prefix, making it easy to keep track of different sessions and models used.
+Generated images are saved in the `./outputs` directory with a timestamp, model prefix, seed, as well as json files containing metadata about how each of the images were generated.
+This should make it easy to keep track of different sessions and models used.

 ## Contributing